 Q. I have some friends who like to look at pornography on the Internet.
 My parents have always said that kind of stuff degrades women.
 When they start looking at the pictures, I just don’t look, but I haven’t ever said anything.
 I don’t really want to lose them as friends, and I don’t want people to think I’m weird.
 What can I do?

 A. My dear friend…this is, unfortunately, a topic that affects more people than most of us want to admit.
 Let me offer a few thoughts.

 Regarding your friends who are looking at pornography and trying to expose you to it, you say that you “don’t really want to lose them as friends” and that you “don’t want people to think [you are] weird.”
 I have a couple of thoughts on this.
 First, it’s not “weird” in any sense of the word to respect the dignity of another person and to see them the way God sees them.
-God would never want you to look at another person the way they are portrayed in pornographic images.
-So, believe me, you are far from weird for not wanting to get drawn into this practice.
+God would never want you to look at another person in the way they are portrayed in pornographic images.
+Believe me, you are far from weird for not wanting to get drawn into this practice.

 So, stay strong and keep talking to your parents about this.
 That open communication with them will help you for years to come!